Patron Past Stories

 Check out these books by Alabama Author Donna R. Causey

-Vinegar of the Four Thieves was a recipe that was known for its antibacterial, antiviral, antiseptic and antifungal properties for years.
+Vinegar of the Four Thieves was a recipe known for its antibacterial, antiviral, antiseptic, and antifungal properties for years.
 It was even used to cure the Bubonic Plague.
 See President Thomas Jefferson’s recipe in VINEGAR OF THE FOUR THIEVES: Recipes & curious tips from the past now in paperback

 Tags: